-Detail of the Moors fleeing
+Figure 11.
+Detail.
+The Moors flee

-Dom Joao de Bragança was not only the conqueror of Tangier in service of the King and Christianity.
-He was also the son of Abravanel's patron, the Duke of Bragança.
-Abravanel's financial services for the Duke and for the entire Bragança clan are well documented all along his life in Portugal (1437-1483).
-So are also his close ties with Dom Joao de Bragança, future Marques de Montemor o Novo.
-No doubt that such proximity helped him to gain access to the Arzilian Jews and to eventually buy their freedom.
-It also shaped Abravanel's perception of Jewish participation in the Portuguese expansion in Morocco and Africa.
-The rescue of the Arzilian Jews by and within Portuguese Jewry as well as the present of the black slave Biccinai to a fellow Jewish financier displayed unmistakably the real and imagined advantages of such a participation.
-Jews were not dying nor fleeing with the Muslims of Arzila and Tangiers, they could separate their fate from them by joining Christian Reconquista and Expansion.
-At least this was the sentiment of Abravanel and his entourage in the immediate aftermath of the Arzila conquest.
+Dom Joao de Bragança was not only a conqueror of Tangier in service of the King and Christianity.
+He was also the son of Abravanel’s patron, the Duke of Bragança.
+Abravanel's financial services for the Duke and for the entire Bragança clan are well documented in his description of his life in Portugal (1437-1483) as are his ties with Dom Joao de Bragança, future Marques de Montemor o Novo.
+No doubt that such proximity helped him to gain access to the enslaved Arzilian Jews and eventually to purchase their freedom.
+It also shaped Abravanel’s perception of Jewish participation in the Portuguese expansion in Morocco and Africa.
+The rescue of the Arzilian Jews by and within Portuguese Jewry as well as the present of the black slave Biccinai to a fellow Jewish financier displayed unmistakably the real and imagined advantages of such participation.
+Jews were neither dying nor fleeing with the Muslims of Arzila and Tangiers; they could separate their fates from those of the Muslims by joining Christian Reconquista and expansion.
+This was at least the sentiment of Abravanel and his entourage in the immediate aftermath of the conquest of Arzila.

-Chapter 4: The conquest of Granada and the Expulsion of 1492: An Iberian Expansion without Jews
+Chapter 4: The conquest of Granada and the expulsion of 1492: Iberian expansion without Jews

-Abravanel's described attempt to project himself and his Jewish entourage into Portuguese expansionist policy in the Maghreb and along the African coast fitted the years of Afonso V's reign (1449-1481).
-These were years in which Don Isaac and his circle profited much from Portuguese international trade roads.
-Yet within a decade (1481-1492) afterwards, Abravanel's impression that his own personal success and Jewish communal welfare would continue to go hand in hand with major trends in Portuguese politics was severely challenged.
-In 1483, new King João II arrested and executed Abravanel's patron, forcing Don Isaac to flight to Castile that same year.
-There, he was soon to meet the harsh sequence of the Reconquista war against Granada (1482-1492), the inquisition (1478), and the decrees of segregation and expulsions against Jews (1477-1492).
-These would ultimately drive him and the Castilian-Aragonese Jewry into exile.
+Abravanel's attempt to project himself and his Jewish entourage into Portuguese expansionist policy in the Maghreb and along the African coast corresponded well to his experience during the years of Afonso V’s reign (1449-1481).
+During this period Don Isaac and his circle profited much from the international trade routes established by the Portuguese.
+Within a decade (1481-1492), however, Abravanel's impression that his own personal success and Jewish communal welfare would continue to go hand in hand with major trends in Portuguese politics was faced with a serious challenge.
+In 1483, the newly crowned King João II arrested and executed Abravanel's patron, forcing Don Isaac to flee to Castile that very same year.
+There, he would soon experience the harsh sequence of events beginning with a war of Reconquista against Granada (1482-1492), continuing with the establishment of the Inquisition (1478), and concluding with decrees that segregated and expelled the Jewish population of the kingdom (1477-1492).
+These would ultimately drive Abravanel and the entirety of Castilian-Aragonese Jewry into exile.
 In his 1472 epistle to Yehiel, Abravanel was proud of his capacity to deliver the Arzilian Jews from the fate of the vanquished Muslims.
-He sounded to entertain the fantasy that Jews could play a role in the nascent Portuguese empire, between the Christian conquerors and the subjected Moors or black Africans.
-The next decade would sober him.
+At that time, he seemed to entertain the fantasy that Jews could play an important role in the nascent Portuguese empire, intervening between the Christian conquerors and the subjected Moors or black Africans.
+The next decade would prove a sobering correction to this view.

-In 1480, the Castilian Cortes of Toledo issued a decision which broached the fate of Jews and Muslims together:
+In 1480, the Castilian Cortes of Toledo issued a decision that impacted Jews and Muslims alike:

 Since from continued conversation and common life of Jews and Moors with Christians great damage and unpleasantness is caused [dela continua conversacion e Vivienda mezclada delos judios e moros con los christianos reultan grades dannos e inconvenientes], and the procuradores have asked us to issue an edict to correct this, we order and command all of the Jews and Moors of all the cities, towns, and places in our kingdoms … that their quarters be separated from those of the Christians and not be in common.